 You’ll begin to see many new parks popping up within Parkland Village.
-One of the recently completed parks is Hillside Park, which is nestled within the neighborhood of Lost Maples.
+One of the recently completed parks is Hillside Park, which is nestled within the neighborhood of Monument Hill.
 It’s incorporated into the side of hill where children are able to climb, slide, stretch and balance in an assortment of ways to go up and down without using traditional steps.
 A simulated racetrack surrounds a live oak tree that will offer shade to the amenity as it grows.
 A watering station and a pavilion with picnic tables are located at the top of the hill offering parents an elevated observatory to keep an eye on their active climbers.

 Kinetic Park is located within the neighborhood of Meridian and has many climbing structures including a large webbed funnel resembling a galactic wormhole.
 It is situated along Parkland Common, the pipeline easement that was turned into a linear park.
 There are several exercise stations along its path, much like House & Hahl Trail, which also offers exercise stations in a wooded setting.